-There have been challenges to meeting the abovementioned objectives for the Group during this fiscal year mainly because of a significant slowdown in infrastructure spending.
 Due to the delay of the funding approvals from the Legislative Council of the Hong Kong Special Administrative Region ("Legco") in late 2017, the tendering schedules of certain major infrastructure projects, including Tseung Kwan O-Lam Tin Tunnel and Central Kowloon Route, were delayed.
-As a result, the tunnel construction works for these projects was also delayed resulting in less project opportunities for the Group.
-At the same time, the existing major infrastructure projects in Hong Kong such as Hong Kong-Zhuhai-Macao Bridge and the Hong Kong section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link were substantially completed during the Reporting Period.
-As s result, the limited supply of new construction works for subcontractors in the market and increasing competition in the construction industry gradually affected the gross profit margin of the Group during the Reporting Period.
+As a result, the tunnel construction works for these projects were also delayed.
+At the same time, the existing major infrastructure projects in Hong Kong such as Hong Kong-Zhuhai-Macao Bridge and the Hong Kong section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link were substantially completed in 2018.
+As a result, the limited supply of new construction works for subcontractors in the market and the increasing competition in the construction industry during the year ended 31 December 2019 gradually affected the revenue and gross profit margin of the Group.